shreyasrivastava11/Drum-Kit/README.md

 4.Responsive Design: Fully responsive design that works on all devices.

 # Demo
-Click here to play the Drum Kit:https://shreyasrivastava11.github.io/Drum-Kit/
+Click here to play the Drum Kit :https://shreyasrivastava11.github.io/Drum-Kit/